openebs-archive/openebs-docs/docs/localpv.md

 provisioner: openebs.io/local
 ```

-When a PVC is invoked using the above storage class, OpenEBS Local PV  provisioner uses NDM operator and creates a new sub directory inside the BasePath and maps it to the PV.
+When a PVC is invoked using the above storage class, OpenEBS Local PV  provisioner will create a new sub directory inside the BasePath and maps it to the PV.

 Note: If default Basepath needs to be changed by mentioning different hostpath, then the specified hostpath(directory) must be present of the Node.